 Have you been to Oaxaca in Mexico?
 What was your favourite thing to see or do there?

 P.S.
-You can read more about our time in Mexico via the following link:
+Read about our favourite off the beaten track adventure in Mexico via the following link: